RedHatWorkshops/openshiftv3-ops-workshop/oc_adm_top.md

 ## Step 4

-Next lets look at what sort of capacity our pods are using in our logging project.
+Next lets look at what sort of capacity our pods are using in our "logging" project.

 ```# oc adm top pods -n logging ```
 ```